interlinksoftware/integrationhub/templates/readme.md

 The Integration Hub Templates provide standardized configurations for integrating with third-party databases, systems and applications.
 Templates drive a consistent approach to the orchestration of pipelines for processing data received into the Interlink AIOps platform.

-## Webhooks / HTTP(s) requests
+## Webhooks

 The following templates can be used within your pipelines to process HTTP(s) requests and webhooks, go to the individual template for details on configuration options.

-* [HTTP(s) to TCP socket](https-to-tcp) template receives webhook(s)/HTTP POST requests, filters and processes the data into a template as defined in the properties.
+* [Webhook to TCP socket](webhook-to-tcp) template receives webhook requests, filters and processes the data into a template as defined in the properties.
 Supported data formats are JSON, XML and YML.
-* [HTTP(s) to Database](https-to-db) template enables CRUD operations against a relational database.
+* [Webhook to Database](webhook-to-db) template enables CRUD operations against a relational database.
 This is particularly helpful if you want to create a REST endpoint for accessing and managing data.
 Any JDBC compliant database is supported.

-## Webhooks / HTTP(s) response status
+## Webhooks response status

 The table below documents the possible HTTP response status values and their meaning.